 Children’s Play, Learning & Development

-In class, you will be carrying out practical demonstrations and practical exercises to prepare you for your work placements with a range of age groups and settings.
-You will also be assessed using a variety of techniques such as; external exam, coursework and demonstrations.
+You will develop skills in supporting the development of children through the use of activities and observation.
+In class you will be carrying out practical demonstrations and practical exercises to prepare you for your work placements with a range of age groups and settings.
+You will also be assessed using a variety of techniques such as external exam, coursework and demonstrations.

 Assessment will be carried out through different methods:

-•Examination – Unit 1 – Child Development and Unit 2 – Supporting Literacy and Numeracy
+Unit 1 – Child Development

 • Internally set coursework

-• Assessed observations in work placement
+• Assessed observations in work placement.

 Enrichment and Work Experience

-As part of enrichment, you will have the opportunity to undertake a First Aid qualification and gain experience in a Forest School Environment.
+As part of enrichment, you will have the opportunity to undertake a first aid qualification and gain experience in a forest school environment.
 We will visit a range of universities and have guest speakers that work in the child care sector.

 Future Career Opportunities